chocolateboy/get-wild/README.md

 an array of values.
 If not supplied, it defaults to [`Object.values`][Object.values], which works with objects, arrays, and other non-nullish values.
-It can be overridden to add support for traversable values that aren't plain objects, e.g. ES6 Map and Set instances.
+It can be overridden to add support for traversable values that aren't plain objects or arrays, e.g. ES6 Map and Set instances.

 Note that the value passed to `collect` is not falsey and not an array, as both are handled without calling `collect`.